Self growth

 Rutika Ostwal takes a look at the positive side of the ego and advocates its healthy development to ultimately succeed on the spiritual path

 However, I have come to realise the other side of it and the importance of cultivating a healthy ego.
-The rhetoric I internalised growing up— that the ego is bad, and that being ‘nice’ and selfless should be the norm to be accepted— resulted in a poorer sense of self.
+The rhetoric I internalised growing up - that ego is bad, and that being "nice" and selfless should be the norm to be accepted - resulted in a poorer sense of self.
 I grew naive and limited in my worldview, disillusioned as a consequence.
-Rather than demonise the ego, I wonder if we could understand its wholeness: its purpose, its light, and its shadow.
+Rather than demonise the ego, I wonder if we could understand its wholeness - its purpose, its light and shadow.

 The nuanced journey of ego